priyanshur66/rise-agent-kit/README.md

 ### Conversation Memory (Sessions)

-The agent maintains per-session conversational memory using LangChain'ETH RunnableWithMessageHistory.
+The agent maintains per-session conversational memory using LangChain'CBTC RunnableWithMessageHistory.
 Your prompt template already includes `{chat_history}`, so prior messages in a session are automatically provided to the model and updated after each turn.

 Key points:
 - Memory is keyed by `sessionId` you pass to `execute`.
 - If you don't pass a `sessionId`, the agent uses a default per-instance session ID generated at construction.
-- Memory is in-process (not persisted across restarts) and isolated per RiseAgent instance use external DB for persistance.
+- Memory is in-process (not persisted across restarts) and isolated per CitreaAgent instance use external DB for persistance.

 Basic usage with the default session: